Storm Amy: Belgium

 On 3 October, the Royal Meteorological Institute issued yellow wind warnings covering much of the country from 8 a.m. on 4 October to 8 a.m. on 5 October.

 On 4 October, the fire department in Brussels was called to at least 90 incidents, including scaffolding being blown off an apartment building in Woluwe-Saint-Pierre and a statue falling off its pedestal in Jubelpark.
-A tree fell onto a van in Kinrooi and damaged some power lines; no one was injured however some properties lost power.
-A large tree fell onto the recently-restored beguinage in Hasselt, damaging the roof and façade, whilst several parked cars were damaged in Aalst after trees fell on them.
+A tree fell onto a van in Kinrooi and damaged some power lines; no one was injured, but some properties lost power.
+A large tree fell onto the recently-restored beguinage in Hasselt, damaging the roof and façade, and several parked cars were damaged in Aalst after trees fell on them.

 Denmark

 On 3 October, the Danish Meteorological Institute (DMI) issued category 1 (yellow) warnings for wind and rain covering most of the country.
 High-speed trains between Aalborg and Aarhus were cancelled from 11 p.m. to 1:45 p.m. the following day.
 On 4 October, gusts of 35 m/s were recorded in Frederikshavn.
 Riders in the Red Bull King of the Air Cold Hawaii kiteboarding competition in Vorupør took advantage of the storm gusts and high waves on 5 October, and flew 20 meters into the air.